 Ok, if you’re a developer, you’ve heard that sentence a lot.
 I really like making things by myself and creating, I truly believe that this is part of the learning process, and that gives me more satisfaction than copy/pasting or using existing tools (that is, I want to code!).
 But I just came to the conclusion that, as UI is my weakest point in the development cycle, I should be humble enough to start by looking for what’s working well already, base my designs on it, and maybe later when I’m a Queen of UI I can do my own isht.

-So I gathered visuals and ideas, by making searches on the Internet and by opening my favorite apps on my phone and analyzing the recurring codes of mobile UI.
+So I gathered visuals and ideas, by making searches on the Internet and by opening my favorite apps on my phone and analyzing the recurring graphical codes of mobile UI.
 I discovered the trends (“ok, rounded angles are a thing”, “ok, small groups of actions delimited”, “color palettes can be this way or that way…”, “ow I see, no one shows the title of the app after logging in”… but also “everybody’s doing purple so I don’t want purple #yourebel”).
-Then, up to me to get what appeals to me, what I would do otherwise, trying to keep my end-user point-of-view here.
+Then, up to me to decide what appeals to me, what I would do differently, trying to keep my end-user point-of-view here.

 And… I played.
-I spent a lot of time choosing a color palette, but I guess that’s something you learn with the time!
-Then, up to my favorite front-end technology to offer ready-to-use (kinda) UI elements…
+I spent a lot of time choosing a color palette, but I guess that’s something you learn with the time (side note from the future: color palettes are still driving me nuts after more than 3 years of applications development, I guess we all have our boundaries)!

 Angular, Material and CSS